joindin/joindin-vm/README.md

 - HTTP and SSH ports on the VM are forwarded to localhost (22 -> 2222, 80 -> 8080)
 - The joind.in directory you cloned will be mounted inside the VM at `/vagrant`
 - You can develop by editing the files you cloned in the IDE of you choice.
 - The database is running inside the VM.
-You can get to with the following commands:
+You can get to it with the following commands:

          you@you> vagrant ssh
          vagrant@vm> mysql joindin -uroot